aya-liu/machine-learning-for-policy/hws/hw3/README.md

 Aya Liu 5/2/2019

 To refine the machine learning pipeline to allow for:
-- building a number of models with different parameters
+- building a number of models (DecisionTree, K-NearestNeighbor, LogisticRegression, RandomForest, GradientBoosting, Bagging) with different parameters
 - temporal validation
 - computing and visualizing evaluation metrics at k% population